 Slide switches to say "Industry Expertise."
 Below, job titles of Brandeis Online instructors are listed: Co-founder and Principal of 215 Marketing, Director of Digital Content Strategy for Boston Medical Center, Chief Communications Officer for Central Park Conservancy, VP of User Experience for New York Life Insurance Company, and more.

-We're proud of the program's industry connections.
-All of the instructors are experienced professionals outside of Brand Nice.
-They engage with us part time and we instruct them how to teach online.
-Following our own standards, we have a whole development program for that.
-On this side, you'll see just a sampling some professional experience from our digital marketing faculty.
-It includes B, 2 B+B 2 c, operating and consulting work in digital marketing, several industries, including software and healthcare education, nonprofit and more.
+So we use a pretty sizable network of marketers from industry that teach courses and also serve on our advisory board.
+We're pretty proud of our programs, industry connections.
+All instructors are experienced professionals, and they're active in fields external to Brandeis.
+They engage with us part time.
+We instruct them how to teach online.
+Following our standards, you see some professional experience here from the digital marketing faculty.
+It includes the range of B, 2 B+B, 2 C companies operating and consulting work and digital marketing in several industries, including software healthcare, education, nonprofit and more.

 Slide switches to say "Advisory Board and Industry Mentors."
 Below, bullet points list: Marketing Specialist at 451 Alliance, Director of Digital Marketing at BitSights, Talent Programs Partner at Pegasystems and more.